temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Introduction

-Creating reliable applications can be a complex process, often plagued by volatility that seems beyond your control.

 In this tutorial, you'll be writing a [Workflow](https://docs.temporal.io/workflows) for a Subscription application.
 The application will send emails at specified time intervals until the subscription's limit has been reached.